bumps/bumps/doc/guide/index.rst

 can fully utilize multiple cores on one computer, or through MPI, it runs on supercomputing clusters.

+..

+# Data handling has been removed so that we can ship a pure python package.
 In addition to inverse problem solving, bumps has acquired code for theory building and data handling.
 For example, many problems have measurements in which the instrument resolution plays a role, and